-Red Witch is not a disabled-accessible vessel.
+Red Witch II (aka s/v Jakab) is not a disabled-accessible vessel.
 Yet many disabled passengers enjoy sailing aboard the boat.
-Whereas the deck is relatively easily accessed, the restroom is located in a cabin below that requires one to navigate a steep 5-step stairway (ladder).
-There are no seatbacks available on deck.
-Again, many disabled individuals do enjoy sailing aboard the vessel as the crew help people board and disembark the vessel.
+Disabled individuals do enjoy sailing aboard the vessel as the crew helps people board and disembark the vessel.
 Portable wheelchairs may be stowed aboard the vessel during the sailing experience.

 Where can I park?